 A change to a court order is called a modification.
-Either parent can ask that the Department of Child Support Services review the child support order any time there is a change in circumstance.
+Either parent can ask a case manager to review the child support order any time there is a change in circumstances.

-The department sends paperwork to both parties requesting information and verification of income, health insurance, and custody information.
-Once the completed packets are returned, your case manager will review the information to determine if your order qualifies for DCSS to file a motion requesting that the court-order be changed.
+The DCSS will send paperwork to both parties to verify information on income, health insurance, and custody.
+Once the department receives the completed packet, a case manager will review and determine if your order qualifies for a modification.

-If the parties agree to the new amount, DCSS can complete an signed-agreement, or "stipulation", and file it with the court.
-Once filed, the stipulation will become the new court-order and the parents will not need to appear in court.
+If both parties agree to the new amount, DCSS will prepare an agreement called a stipulation.
+Once it is signed and filed with the court, it will become the new court order.
+There will be no need to appear in court.